CanDIG/katsu/chord_metadata_service/mohpackets/data/small_dataset/README.md

 ## Biomarkers, Comorbidities, Exposures to Donors

 Biomarkers may be linked to Donor alone or Donor plus treatment, primary diagnosis, specimen or followup.
 Synthetic data is only linked to Donors for now.
 Half of donors have a linked biomarker object.
 Comorbidities are linked directly to Donors, half of the donors in the dataset have a linked comorbidity.
-Exposures are linked directly to Donors.
+Exposures are linked directly to Donors, half of donors have a linked exposure.

 ```mermaid
 ---